Puss in Boots (Shrek): Critical response

 Critics have praised Banderas's voicing.
 Rob Levin said that Puss has "a decidedly Latin flavor" in the Shrek films because of Banderas, who "plays the part with gusto, giving the tiny hero all the bravado and charm of his real-life persona".
 According to Andrew Penn Romine, Banderas voiced Puss "with feline gravitas".
 Rob Carnevale called Banderas's performance "inimitable".
 IAmRogue's Dana Gardner wrote that Banderas "brought plenty of comedy to the role of Puss by playing the character so melodramatically".
 Matt Fowler found Banderas "perfectly suitable as Puss", and Todd McCarthy called his performance "spirited and knowing".
 James Mottram praised "Banderas's charm" as well.
 Graham Young felt that Banderas's performance improved Shrek 2, resembling his acting in The Mask of Zorro, and Chrissy Iley described Puss as "a feline spoof of [Banderas's] Zorro character".
 Donna Bowater of The Telegraph called Banderas's performance "famous".
 Jeff Otto said that Banderas "lends a fantastic energy to the character", making viewers "wish for more of him".
 Alan Jones of Radio Times also enjoyed Banderas's voice acting.
 According to an Empire reviewer, Puss was "voiced to perfection by Banderas".
 In the book titled Stars in World Cinema: Screen Icons and Star Systems Across Cultures, the authors wrote that the "European roots" of the fairy tale "Puss in Boots" were "revived through the presence of Banderas".
 They stated that while Banderas's "on-screen persona" had been based on "his sensuality and body image", he then exchanged this representation for the image of "an animated ginger cat".
 The writers also commented that Puss's voice "was intended to speak to the audience's [internalized] views regarding accent and regional profile"; they said it was "vital" for Puss "not to belong to the dominant cultural group" despite being "adopted into that group".
 In his book titled The Animated Movie Guide, author Jerry Beck wrote that Banderas voiced Puss with "a Castilian accent" in the Latin American version and with "an Andalusian accent" in the Spanish version; he mentioned that both accents sounded "funny" to their respective target audiences.
 Entertainment Weekly's Maureen Lee Lenker said that Puss had become a "fan favorite" after his first appearance in the Shrek franchise, mostly because of Banderas's "smooth Spanish accent"; the "tie-in" with Banderas was stated to "largely" contribute to Puss's popularity.
+The Hollywood Reporter's Frank Scheck wrote that Banderas's "silky-voiced turn, conveying all of the character's over-the-top feline suavity while making it clear that [he is] very much in on the joke", is "what really makes [Puss in Boots: The Last Wish] work", adding that Banderas "is worth every penny".